 1424 Woodward Ave., Downtown

 Located inside the new Shinola Hotel, Evening Bar is serving up classic Americana cuisine paired with seasonal cocktails.
 A Detroit outpost of its NYC location, Evening Bar is known for their tasty burgers and warm cookies.
 The cocktails are billed by reviewers as “detailed and ambitious.”
-We hope the Detroit location is even better than the original.

 The Brakeman (Spring 2019)